Jay Briscoe: Early appearances (2002–2004)

 The Brothers took part in the gauntlet match at Glory By Honor 2, which was held to fill the tag team championship left vacant by Red suffering a serious knee injury.
 They defeated and eliminated the Special K team of Hydro and Angeldust as well as the Ring Crew Express, before being eliminated by the other Special K team in the match, Izzy and Dixie, due to outside interference from Angeldust.
 After Izzy and Dixie later won the tag team title, the Brothers were granted a shot at it, at Main Event Spectacles.
 The reason given in the storyline was they were given the shot since they only lost in the gauntlet match because Special K cheated.
 In the opening segment of that event, they were aligned with Jim Cornette, because, in the storyline, Cornette wanted to create new champions.
 They attacked his former client, Samoa Joe, who Cornette abandoned since he already was a champion.
 They went on to win the belts later in the show.
-At The Conclusion, The Battle Lines Are Drawn, and The Last Stand, which was by stipulation Joe's last shot at the tag team title for as long as the Briscoe Brothers held it, they retained the belts over Joe and a different partner each time, A.J.
-Styles, Bryan Danielson, and Jerry Lynn respectively.
+At The Conclusion, The Battle Lines Are Drawn, and The Last Stand, which was by stipulation Joe's last shot at the tag team title for as long as the Briscoe Brothers held it, they retained the belts over Joe and a different partner each time: AJ Styles, Bryan Danielson, and Jerry Lynn, respectively.
 Since Joe took pinfalls at The Conclusion (to Mark) and The Last Stand (to Jay), both brothers subsequently earned shots at his world title.
-Both fell; Mark at Final Battle 2003 and Jay at At Our Best in a memorable and bloody steel cage match.
+Both failed, with Mark losing at Final Battle 2003 and Jay being defeated at At Our Best in a memorable and bloody steel cage match.

-They dropped the tag team title to the CM Punk and Colt Cabana at ROH's Chicago-area debut, ROH Reborn: Stage Two, working in ROH for the first time as outward heels.
-At the next show, Round Robin Challenge III, the title switched three times among the teams in the round robin challenge, the Second City Saints (Punk and Cabana), the Briscoe Brothers, and the Prophecy team of Dan Maff and B. J. Whitmer.
+They dropped the tag team title to the Second City Saints (CM Punk and Colt Cabana) at ROH's Chicago-area debut, ROH Reborn: Stage Two, working in ROH for the first time as outward heels.
+At the next show, Round Robin Challenge III, the title switched three times among the teams in the round robin challenge: the Second City Saints, the Briscoe Brothers, and the Prophecy team of Dan Maff and B. J. Whitmer.
 The Briscoe Brothers defeated Maff and Whitmer in the fourth match of the night to win the title for a second time, and then lost it back to Punk and Cabana in the main event.
 The Brothers both participated in ROH's inaugural Survival of the Fittest tournament, with Mark going over Alex Shelley in his qualifier and Jay falling to Homicide.
 Mark did not, however, win the elimination final.
 After losing a two out of three falls tag team title match to Punk and Cabana at Death Before Dishonor II Part 1, ending that feud, they lost in separate singles matches to members of the Rottweilers the next night.
 Between that and their victory in tag team action at Testing the Limit, it is likely that a feud was planned between the Briscoe Brothers and the Rottweilers.